josmar-crwdstffng/angular/aio/content/guide/http.md

 *   Something could go wrong on the client-side such as a network error that prevents the request from completing successfully or an exception thrown in an RxJS operator.
     These errors have `status` set to `0` and the `error` property contains a `ProgressEvent` object, whose `type` might provide further information.

-`HttpClient` captures both kinds of errors in its `HttpErrorResponse`.
+`HttpClient` captures both kinds of errors in the associated `HttpErrorResponse`.
-Inspect that response to identify the error's cause.
+Inspect that response to identify the cause of the error.

 The following example defines an error handler in the previously defined [ConfigService](#config-service "ConfigService defined").